jnale-hub/jnale-hub/README.md

 ### Hi there, I'm John Mark Delima 👋

 Welcome to my GitHub profile!
-I'm a passionate Software Developer with experience in Python, JavaScript, and frameworks like Django and Flask.
-I enjoy problem solving.
+I'm a Software Engineer from the Philippines with experience in Python, JavaScript, and frameworks like Django and Flask.
+I enjoy problem-solving.
 I am constantly learning and exploring new technologies to enhance my skills.

-#### 🌱 Currently Learning:
+#### 🌱 Currently Doing:
+- Creating my Capstone Project on CS50Web with Python and Javascript [this repo](https://github.com/jnale-hub/Nexus-Publication-Games)
-- React.js and Vue.js
+- Learning React.js and Vue.js
 - TypeScript
-- Responsive web design
+- Week 2 on CS50AI with Python

-#### 🔭 Technologies and Tools:
+#### 🤖 Interests and Hobbies:
-- HTML, CSS, JavaScript
+- AI
+- Scrabble and Chess
-- Git and GitHub
+- Badminton and Swimming
-- Visual Studio Code
+- Game of Thrones
-- Bootstrap and Tailwind CSS
+- Books and Movies

 #### 💬 Get in Touch:
 - LinkedIn: [Your LinkedIn Profile URL](https://www.linkedin.com/in/delimajohnmark)